NGSeq/DHPGIndex/README.md

 ```

 ### Cluster setup
-Automated installation with Hadoop distributions such as Hortonworks HDP or Cloudera CDH.
+Automated installation with Hadoop distributions such as Cloudera CDH or by using some cloud service provider.

 or